CaptainCoderOrg/Unity6-Workshop-TowerDefense-Site/Tower Defense Course/To Do (Kanban).md

 - [ ] In Waypoints lesson, have students create a parent object for all of the Waypoints
 - [ ] In first lesson, students should rename SampleScene to Sample Level (or other name)
 - [ ] Try to find a way to embed YouTube videos
+- [ ] In Adding an Enemy, mention that you can adjust the Y position of the child model to be above the ground (roughly 0.1).